MinnPost/object-sync-for-salesforce/readme.txt

 	* Developers: this release adds a new developer hook, `object_sync_for_salesforce_pull_query_modify`, which can modify the Salesforce API SOQL query before it pulls data from Salesforce.
 Thanks to WordPress user @yanlep for the suggestion.

 == Upgrade Notice ==
+= 1.5.1 =
+This plugin now uses a different matching techinque for meta fields. **This requires that you resave your existing fieldmaps, and also that we end support for WordPress 4.5.**.
 = 1.5.0 =
 This plugin now uses a different matching techinque for meta fields. **This requires that you resave your existing fieldmaps, and also that we end support for WordPress 4.5.**.